Updated: Mar 12

 Most people have an eye color that is a bit in the mix.
-You have to think of eye colors with blue and green in it.
+You have to think of eye colors with blue and green in them.
 Most people with blue eyes live in the Netherlands.
-Blue eyes are most common in north and north west Europe.
+Blue eyes are most common in north and northwest Europe.
 Blue eyes are the most common in Scandinavia.
 Green eyes are also common in northern European countries, but less often.
 Amber eyes are rare and occur least often.
 The genes responsible for the production of the pigment that is in an amber eye is not very common.
-The pigment that is in an amber eye has lipochrome (feomelanin).
+The pigment that is in an amber eye has lipochrome (pheomelanin).
 Lipochrome is a substance that appears yellowish.

-Amber color in animals The amber eyes also occur in animals.
+The amber eyes also occur in animals.
 Especially wolves often have amber eyes.
 People with the color amber are often called human wolves because the eyes are so similar to those of a wolf.
 Other animals can also have the color amber in their eyes.
-Consider, for example, domestic cats (purebred cats), owls, rabbits, pigeons and certain types of birds (eagle).
+Consider, for example, domestic cats (purebred cats), owls, rabbits, pigeons, and certain types of birds (eagle).